bryan-ab-smith/pismartdisplay/README.md

 ## Config

 ### static/config.json
-This configuration file allows you to set up some custom settings to set the screen up for your needs.
+This configuration file allows you to set up some custom settings to set the smart display up for your needs.
 More configuration coming but what's below works as of now.

 | Key            | Value                      | Description/Note                                                                                                                     |
 | -------------- |:--------------------------:| ------------------------------------------------------------------------------------------------------------------------------------:|